Our family of four travels to Universal in Orlando often. We've stayed at almost every hotel and know the landscape well.

 What Is My Experience and How Does It Compare to Your Needs?

-My family discovered the club room experience after staying at various Orlando hotels both Universal properties on-site and independently-owned hotels off-site several times.
+My family discovered the club room experience after staying at various Orlando hotels and Universal properties.
+We stayed both on-site and at independently-owned hotels off-site several times.

-I have a family of four, including my wife and two, small children, who are both under the age of ten, so it's still possible for all of us to sleep in the same room and keep our costs down.
+I have a family of four, including my wife and two, small children, who are both under the age of ten.
+Thus, it's still possible for all of us to sleep in the same room and keep our costs down.

-We transitioned to a club room over the course of several stays because we realized that there was a significant cost savings to be had.
+We transitioned to a club room over the course of several stays.
+After a few stays, we realized that there was a significant cost savings.
 Ever tried to order full meals for a kid at a restaurant?
-You usually end up with a lot of wasted food, wondering why you just spent the money to have your child pick at the food and ultimately refuse to eat it.
+You usually end up with a lot of wasted food.
+You end up wondering why you just spent the money to have your child pick at the food and ultimately refuse to eat it.

-Staying at one of these three hotels: Royal Pacific, Portofino Bay, or Hard Rock, already offers certain amenities - free express passes (a value of up to $85/day per person) and easy access to the two theme parks via water taxis or walking).
-This can save significant amounts of time, improve enjoyment of the parks, and save on things like rental cars.
+Staying at one of these three hotels: Royal Pacific, Portofino Bay, or Hard Rock, already offers certain amenities.
+There are free express passes (a value of up to $85/day per person).
+There's easy access to the two theme parks via water taxis or walking.
+Alone, this saves significant amounts of time and improves enjoyment of the parks.
+Also, it saves on things like rental cars.